rgeoghegan/ocaml-redis/README.md

 Todo
 ----

-* Implement all missing keywords from 1.2.4
+ * Implement all missing keywords from 1.2.4:
   * Commands operating on lists
    * rpoplpush
   * Commands operating on sets
    * srandmember
   * Commands operating on sorted sets (zsets)
    * zincrby
    * zcard
    * zscore
    * zremrangebyscore
   * Persistence control commands
    * bgrewriteaof
   * Remote server control commands (all)

+ * Refactors:
   * Seperate sets into different code file but same module
   * Remove Big_int and use floats instead (espcially since Bit_int is not needed on 64bit machines)
+  * Create type for connection
+  * Create 'send_and_receive_command_safely' which checks for statuses
+  * Compile smoke_test module to avoid stray .cmx file